autonomio/astetik/docs/pretty_examples.rst

 -  xscale / for setting the scale of x axis ("linear","symlog","log")
 -  yscale / see above line
 -  color / for changing a single color
--  palette / for changing a palette of colors (Pretty is using Seaborn palettes but you could use any)
+-  palette / for changing a palette of colors (astetik is using Seaborn palettes but you could use any)

 2. Examples of text and table presentation
 ==========================================

-The below examples highlight Pretty's functionality when used at the most basic level.
+The below examples highlight astetik's functionality when used at the most basic level.

 2.1.
 Tweets with most retweets